broadinstitute/MorphEm/README.md

 ## Getting Features

-Run the Feature_Extraction.ipynb notebook located in the `notebooks` section.
+Run the "Feature_Extraction.ipynb" notebook located in the `notebooks` section.
 Make sure to put the correct paths for `root_dir` and `feature_dir` in order to store the features in your personal directories and avoid future issues.